-C1.4 Other international standardisation bodies
+C1.3 Other international standardisation bodies

 ISO works closely with the International Electrotechnical Commission (IEC), particularly through their Joint Technical Committee (JTC) 1.
-A number of other international standardisation bodies exist, the most relevant of which for surveyors, in particular valuers and real estate advisers, is the International Valuation Standards Committee (IVSC)
+A number of other international standardisation bodies exist, the most relevant of which for surveyors, in particular valuers and real estate advisers, is the International Valuation Standards Committee (IVSC).

 The IVSC was founded in 1981 and its membership comprises professional valuation associations from around the world, with almost 50 countries currently represented.
-IVSC's objectives are 'to formulate and publish, in the public interest, valuation Standards for property valuation and to promote their world-wide acceptance; to harmonise Standards among the world's States; and to identify and make disclosure of differences in statements and/or applications of Standards as they occur'.
+IVSC's objectives are to formulate and publish, in the public interest, valuation Standards for property valuation and to promote their world-wide acceptance; to harmonise Standards among the world's States; and to identify and make disclosure of differences in statements and/or applications of Standards as they occur.

 The IVSC is an NGO member of the United Nations, having been granted Roster status with the UN Economic and Social Council in 1985.
 The IVSC maintains liaison with other international agencies (for instance, the Organisation for Economic Cooperation and Development (OECD), the World Bank, the International Monetary Fund and the WTO), and with standardisation bodies such as the International Accounting Standards Committee (IASC), the International Federation of Accountants (IFA), the International Auditing Practice Committee of the IFA and the International Organisation of Security Commissions (IOSCO).
+It also maintains contact with the European Group of Valuers' Associations (TEGoVA).

 In July 2000, the IVSC published the International Valuations Standards 2000 (IVS 2000), the first publication under the three-year IVSC Standards Project.
-This project began in January 2000 and aims to have produced, by 2002, 'a set of comprehensive and robust international standards that will facilitate cross-border transactions involving property and contribute to the vitality of global markets by promoting transparency in financial reporting'.
+This project began in January 2000 and aims to have produced, by 2002, a set of comprehensive and robust International Standards that will facilitate cross-border transactions involving property and contribute to the vitality of global markets by promoting transparency in financial reporting.